jakobjpeters/PAndQ.jl/docs/src/getting_started.md

  "Julia is awesome"
 ```

 A proposition can be negated, such as "Logic is not fun".
-Propositions can be connected, such as "Logic is fun and Julia is awesome".
+Multiple propositions can be connected, such as "Logic is fun and Julia is awesome".

 ```jldoctest 1
 julia> ¬p